Phoenix Union High School District: Overview

 Phoenix Union High School District (PXU) is one of the largest and most progressive high school districts in the United States.
-The school district serves students within a 220 sqmi area of metro Phoenix, and enrollment is approximately 27,000 students enrolled within its 23 schools.
+The school district serves students within a 220 sqmi area of metro Phoenix, and enrollment is 23,380 students enrolled within its 23 schools.
 Its boundaries are largely coextensive with the city of Phoenix prior to the 1960s.
 As of 2020, the district covers much of Phoenix and portions of Glendale, Paradise Valley, and Scottsdale.

-The district has a population including 81.7% of its students being identified as "Hispanics", and 52.4% of its students speaking Spanish at home.
-In all, 71 languages have been identified as primary home languages.
+The district has a non-diverse population including 81.4% of its students being identified as "Hispanics", and 44.7% of its students speaking Spanish at home.
+In all, over 100 languages have been identified as primary home languages.
+9.4% of students in the district are African American and 3.9% of students are Caucasian.

-The district employs approximately 3,000 staff, with 1,617 of them being teachers.
+The district employs approximately 3,000 staff, with 1,330 of them being teachers.

 The school district has no elementary or middle schools, and as such, it has identified 13 elementary school districts as its Partner Elementary Districts, with students who enroll with those districts being fed into PUHSD's high schools.